Lartu/ldpl/README.md

 **If you want to download a compiled binary:** just go to the *Releases* part of this repository and download the newest one available.

-**If you want to build LDPL yourself:** First, download the latest release.
+**If you want to build LDPL yourself:** first, clone this repository.
 Then `make` LDPL in the `src` folder.
 LDPL requires only C++11 to compile.

 When you are done installing LDPL, go write some LDPL source code, say `source.lsc`.